Towers

 Disasters of War

-Goya expressed so eloquently the truth about the "Disasters of War" showing man's inhumanity to man.
-Since then politicians and power seekers from all corners of the earth claim war is manageable and protecting the innocent is key and laws are in place to do that.
-Yet we see with our eyes nothing has changed, except the resident numbness we feel when confronted with the daily pictures on screens of devices for communication.
-The information projecting out is pivoted to accommodate the angle of bias each side reflects.
-The beholder's perspective usually sanitising their role in war or reflecting the depravity of war committed by opposing sides.
-Even though they are caught in the same mirror, how people can be persuaded to see the reflection is the key.
-These reflections become psychology towers of persuasion for "Power", "Control" or "Money" and they usually have little to do with truth.
+Yet we clearly see nothing has changed, except the resident numbness and acceptance we feel when confronted with the daily pictures in the public domain and the diverse communication mediums.
+The projected information is pivoted to accommodate the angle of bias and propaganda each side portrays.
+The political society or government perspective usually sanitising their role in war through blame without responsibility, reflecting the depravity of war committed by opposing sides, declaring their own actions "Just".
+Though caught in the same mirror, how people can be persuaded to see a reflection of truth is key.
+These reflections become psychological towers of persuasion for "Power", "Control" or "Money" and have very little to do with truth and are more to do with palatable decorative effect but more to do with propaganda.

-For this installation Gino nailed each of the 48 panels to the wall using forged iron nails, the multiple made was a conversation with Goya's Disasters of War and the Apocalypse and Bayeux tapestries.
+For this installation Gino nailed each of the 48 panels to the wall using forged iron nails to symbolise the gap between reality and truth, as they are often used for decorative effect.
+Gino intended the multiple to be a conversation with Goya's Disasters of War, the Apocalypse and Bayeux tapestries.
 In the middle ages tapestries were usually hung on walls in the homes of the wealthy and powerful.
-Gino also invited visitors to respond to the installation Gino recorded the vocal interactions of the visitors to the exhibition to create a "Cry" bringing man's inhumanity to man to the viewer through sound.
+Illusions for perceived grandeur, knowledge, status and power.
+(Gino hopes to have this installation made into a tapestry and looks to secure funding to do so in the future)

 The Disasters of War